seedstack/website/content/docs/seed/reference/web/security.md

 ## Declaring filters

-In your configuration props files, add a section *[com.inetpsa.seed.security.urls]*.
+In your configuration props files, add a section *[org.seedstack.seed.security.urls]*.
 The key is the URL pattern to match (ant like), the values are the filters to apply.
 The first matching pattern will be applied allowing to define default filters at the end.
 Here is an example of configuration.

-	[com.inetpsa.seed.security.urls]
+	[org.seedstack.seed.security.urls]
 	*resources/** = anon
 	/ = anon
 	/index.html = anon